bcgsc/biobloom/Doc/MultiIndex.md

 Report bugs to <cjustin@bcgsc.ca>.
 ```
 ### Notes:
-It is suggested that sequences of fixed length be used in the same run.
-It should not be problem if the a few different sizes are but we do not recommend a set of sequences with all different lengths.
+We suggested that sequences being classified be of fixed length in the same run.
+It should not be problem if the a few different sizes (e.g. 2 different sizes in barcode trimmed Chromium data) are but we do not recommend a set of sequences with all different lengths.
 This is due to limitations on our current implementation relating to the false postive rate calcuations (please email cjustin@bcgsc.ca for more details).
+It may be possible to optimize the code for variable lengths.

 <a name="3"></a>
 ## 3. Output files